3MT®

 3MT logoCan you present your 80,000-word thesis or dissertation in three minutes?

-The 2025 Three Minute Thesis (3MT®) competition was held on April 8, 2025.
-The Graduate School hosted another round of engaging research presentations, providing graduate students the opportunity to showcase their work to a broader audience.
-This year, 25 participants rose to the challenge of delivering compelling spoken presentations in just 180 seconds, using easy-to-understand language.
+The 2026 Three Minute Thesis (3MT®) competition will be held on April 1, 2026.
+This event will showcase engaging research presentations, providing graduate students the opportunity to showcase their work to a broader audience using easy-to-understand language.
 Watch the highlights from the 2025 3MT® live recording.

 Congratulations to our 2025 Winners!